 Q: In essence, what is Hempfest to you?

 AC: Hempfest is a “Protest-ival.”
 It’s a free speech event, a social gathering, and a celebration.
-But to me it’s primarily an opportunity to educate and for vendors to sell products.
+But to me it’s primarily an opportunity to educate and for vendors to sell products like full spectrum cbd, to name one example.
 The theme this year was “Time, Place and Manner,” which I think is timely and appropriate.
 It’s something people need to be conscious of.

 We need to have more conversations about positive models of behavior in public.
 We need to be respectful representatives as ‘Citizens of Cannabis.’
 It means being responsible with the image you present of cannabis.